You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 Water Testing Scams

 Be wary of water testing or water treatment offers following a disaster.
 Dishonest businesses may misrepresent the effects of a natural disaster on the water supply.
-Instead of relying on a sales pitch, follow public advisories that are issued by such authorities as the Broward County Environmental Protection and Growth Management Department and the State of Florida Health Department.
+Instead of relying on a sales pitch, follow public advisories that are issued by such authorities as the Broward County Environmental Protection and Growth Management Department and the State of Florida Health Department in Broward.

 Service stations are required to post gasoline prices on a primary sign.